Supply-side economics: Fiscal policy theory

 One benefit of a supply-side policy is that shifting the aggregate supply curve outward means prices can be lowered along with expanding output and employment.
 This is in contrast to demand-side policies (e.g., higher government spending), which even if successful tend to create inflationary pressures (i.e., raise the aggregate price level) as the aggregate demand curve shifts outward.
 Infrastructure investment is an example of a policy that has both demand-side and supply-side elements.

 Supply-side economics holds that increased taxation steadily reduces economic activity within a nation and discourages investment.
-Taxes act as a type of trade barrier or tariff that causes economic participants to revert to less efficient means of satisfying their needs.
+Taxes act as a type of barrier to entry that causes economic participants to revert to less efficient means of satisfying their needs.
 As such, higher taxation leads to lower levels of specialization and lower economic efficiency.
 The idea is said to be illustrated by the Laffer curve.

 Supply-side economists have less to say on the effects of deficits and sometimes cite Robert Barro's work that states that rational economic actors will buy bonds in sufficient quantities to reduce long-term interest rates.